HKC Law Clinic

 HKC Law Clinic is run by students from the Department of Law and Criminology taking law degrees, under the supervision of academic staff who are qualified solicitors or barristers.

-We were Highly Commended in the Excellence in Pro Bono category at the National Law Society Excellence Awards in 2014.
+We were Highly Commended in the Law Society Excellence in Pro Bono award in 2014.